-Knowledge Sources for the 2024 ABOS WLA have been posted to eligible Diplomates’ ABOS Dashboard.
-The Administration Window is 9 am ET on April 4 to 6 pm ET on May 23, 2024.
+Knowledge Sources for the 2026 ABOS WLA will be posted to eligible Diplomates’ ABOS Dashboards on January 9, 2026.
+The Administration Window is 9 am ET on April 3 to 6 pm ET on May 22, 2026.

 The ABOS Web-Based Longitudinal Assessment Pathway (ABOS WLA) allows Diplomates to answer questions relevant to their everyday practice at a time that works for them, using their own computer, in whatever location they prefer.

-Each January, the ABOS posts more than 200 Knowledge Sources from all areas of orthopaedic surgery on the ABOS website.
+Each January, the ABOS posts more than 200 Knowledge Sources from all areas of orthopaedic surgery onto the ABOS Dashboard of Diplomates eligible to participate that year.
 These Knowledge Sources—journal articles, practice guidelines, AUCs, and other similar options—were chosen by practicing orthopaedic surgeons from across the country who were selected by the American Academy of Orthopaedic Surgeons (AAOS) and orthopaedic subspecialty societies.
 Diplomates may view all of the Knowledge Sources, but will pick 15 of these Knowledge Sources to study in-depth.
 These 15 Knowledge Sources will be the sources for your ABOS WLA questions.

-In April, the Assessment Window will open for the Diplomate to answer questions delivered randomly based on the Knowledge Sources that they have chosen.
+In April, the Assessment Window opens for Diplomates to answer questions delivered randomly based on the Knowledge Sources that they have chosen.
 For those who want to participate, there is a $260 assessment fee for each year of participation ($300 for those who hold a Subspecialty Certificate).
 The fee is paid at the time the Diplomate begins answering questions.

-Diplomates will have three minutes to answer each question and can answer as many questions in one sitting as desired, as long as all 30 questions are answered during the assessment window.
-Two questions will come from each Knowledge Source and Diplomates know prior to seeing each question from which Knowledge Source it will come.
-The assessment is open-book and Diplomates can use the Knowledge Sources, as long as the questions are answered within the three-minute window and that the answer represents the Diplomate’s own work.
-ABOS WLA Questions are presented in a multiple choice format.
+Diplomates have 3 minutes to answer each multiple choice question and can answer as many questions in one sitting as desired, as long as all 30 questions are answered during the assessment window.
+Two questions come from each Knowledge Source, and Diplomates know prior to seeing each question from which Knowledge Source it will come.
+The assessment is open-book and Diplomates can use the Knowledge Sources, as long as the questions are answered within the 3-minute window and that the answer represents the Diplomate’s own work.

-Diplomates who do not successfully complete the ABOS WLA Pathway will still have the opportunity to pass an ABOS Oral or Computer-Based Recertification Examination.
+Diplomates who choose not to participate or who do not successfully complete the ABOS WLA Pathway will still have the opportunity to pass an ABOS Oral or Computer-Based Recertification Examination.

 Diplomates who hold a Surgery of the Hand and/or Orthopaedic Sports Medicine Subspecialty Certification can recertify both their Subspecialty and General Certificates by selecting at least five Knowledge Sources in each Subspecialty.